Centre for Film Studies

 In a ‘global’ industry, film and media scholars and practitioners are increasingly recognising the need for a move toward the study of image cultures and industries beyond the historical hegemonies of the European and Hollywood industries.
 The range of expertise in non-Western film/screen studies and cultures offered at SOAS provides a unique opportunity to respond and contribute to current critical and theoretical debates in these disciplines by providing an intellectual home which is open to all SOAS academics and students with an interest in film and screen studies.

 In line with the recent AHRC guidelines for the Research Excellence Framework (REF), the mission of the Centre for Film Studies is therefore to promote research on centres of film/screen production, reception and visual cultures beyond the dominant Western ‘global’ Hollywood and European traditions, with the aim of contributing to current debates within the disciplines and interpolating these, through links with practitioners working within the industry, to have an ‘impact’ on practice and policy.
 The SOAS Centre for Film Studies also aims to promote critical thought and postgraduate research in critical methods derived from the study of Asian, African and Near and Middle Eastern film/screen studies, aesthetic and cultural practices.
-In practical terms, this is promoted through the two existing MA degrees associated with the Centre: MA Global Cinemas and the Transcultural and .
+IIn practical terms, this is promoted through our MA degree MA Global Cinemas and the Transcultural and our MPhil/PhD programme.

 Centre for Film Studies Primary Objectives